ljm0/WebDataProcess-EntityLink/README.md

 # Web_Data_Entity_Linking

-This project is to perform Entity Linking on a collection of web pages.

 ## Description

-This project is to perform Entity Linking on a collection of web pages.
-Our method consists of the following five steps:
+This project is to perform Entity Linking on a collection of web pages. the method consists of the following five steps:

 1. extract text from HTML pages in WARC files using beautifulsoups
 2. tokenize each text and recognize named entities in the content using nltk